sarahquigley/milk-mustache/_posts/recipes/2012-05-30-date-nut-truffles.md

   method:
     main:
       steps:
         - Blend all the ingredients (except coatings) in a food processor until they form a ball of thick dough.
-Roll the dough into small balls.
-Enjoy the truffles nude, or for some fancier options, try out one or more of the coatings described in detail below.
+        - Roll the dough into small balls.
+        - Enjoy the truffles plain, or for some fancier options, try out one or more of the coatings described in detail below.
+        - These truffles are best stored in the refrigerator, and are at their most fudgy and delicious when served a little cold.
+    coating-1-chopped-nuts:
+      title: "Coating 1: Chopped nuts"
+      steps:
-        - "Coating 1, Chopped nuts: Roll each ball in chopped nuts until thoroughly coated.
+        - Roll each ball in chopped nuts until thoroughly coated.
 Brush off any loose nuts.
-This is easiest when the truffle balls are a just little soft and warm."
+This is easiest when the truffle balls are a just little soft and warm.
+    coating-2-cocoa-powder:
+      title: "Coating 2: Cocoa Powder"
+      steps:
-        - "Coating 2, Cocoa powder: Lightly roll truffles in cocoa powder until thoroughly coated.
-This works well with either warm or refrigerated truffle balls."
+        - Lightly roll truffles in cocoa powder until thoroughly coated.
+This works well with either warm or refrigerated truffle balls.
+    coating-3-dark-chocolate:
+      title: "Coating 3: Dark Chocolate with Walnut Garnish"
+      steps:
-        - "Coating 3, Dark chocolate with walnut garnish: In a small bowl, over a pot of boiling water, melt some dark chocolate.
-Using a toothpick or skewer, dip each ball in the chocolate until it is thoroughly coated.
+        - In a small bowl, over a pot of boiling water, melt some dark chocolate.
+        - Using a toothpick or skewer, dip each ball in the chocolate until it is thoroughly coated.
 (This is easiest with truffle balls that have been refrigerated).
 Use a spoon to coat any hard to reach areas.
-Place each truffle on a greaseproof paper covered plate or sheet pan, and garnish with a piece of chopped walnut.
-Refrigerate until the chocolate has hardened."
+        - Place each truffle on a greaseproof paper covered plate or sheet pan, and garnish with a piece of chopped walnut.
-        - These truffles are best stored in the refrigerator, and are at their most fudgy and delicious when served a little cold.
+        - Refrigerate until the chocolate has hardened.
   variations:
     - Use another nut of your choice in place of walnuts in the truffle mixture.
 Pecans or hazelnuts sound like tempting alternatives to me.
     - Stir some dark chocolate chips into to the truffle mixture for greater decadence.